valeIT/valeIT.github.io/_posts/2020-01-06-programming-tutorials.md

 author: Valentino Urbano
 ---

-Everyone has read a tutorial on a programming blog somewhere on some topic they were interested in, but few programmers have a blog and even fewer have ever written a tutorial on it.
-I've written before at length about why you should have a personal blog so I won't tackle that topic here, but only focus on why you should start thinking about writing tutorials.
+We consume programming tutorials often and as we go on with our carrer we tend to do that less and less.
+That would be the right time to start writing one instead and share your knowledge with others.
+Few programmers have a blog and even fewer have ever written an in-depth tutorial on it.
+I've written before at length about why you should have a personal blog, so I won't tackle that topic here, but only focus on why you should start thinking about writing tutorials.

 I have written a few small ones and with each and every one of them, even without having to go into too much depth since they were not very long, I have learned more than I could ever do otherwise on that specifing topic.

-The reason is that **before teach others, you need to have understood the topic in its entirety yourself**.
-You can't get away with skimming some documentation and only understand superficially.
-It is not going to cut it.
+The reason is that **before teaching others, the topic needs to be cristal clear to yourself first**.
+Just skimming some documentation is not going to cut it.

 Of course this doesn't only apply to programmers[^1], but to any kind of content creation in general.
 And you?
 What are you going to write about?